ThyTran1402/ThyTran1402/README.md

 - 🌱 I’m currently learning **Go, K8S, AI/ML**

-- 👯 I’m looking to collaborate on **Web development with focus on backend & AI/ML Engineers**
+- 👯 I’m looking to collaborate on **Web development with focus on backend, infra, & AI/ML Engineers**

 - 👨‍💻 All of my projects are available at [https://thytran1402.github.io/thy-portfolio/](https://thytran1402.github.io/thy-portfolio/)